guzhaoyuan/net.tsinghua/README.md

 ##TODO
 - [x] fix small bugs, recognize error type
-- [ ] store password at other position
+- [x] store password at other position
 - [x] added function: check current data usage
+- [ ] write a install and uninstall script
+- [ ] encrypt the information in netTHUservice for security